Canyon Lake drawdown project

 Project details

-SRP and the Bureau of Reclamation conduct this important maintenance project once every 20 years.
+SRP and the Bureau of Reclamation lower Canyon Lake for critical dam safety inspections and maintenance once every 20 years.
 The same work was conducted in 2007, and before that in 1987.

 Here's what you need to know about the Canyon Lake drawdown project: